PeterCamilleri/CX16/utilities/branches/README.md

 so when it is 1.

 And now for some truly evil inconsistency.
 The _cmp_ instruction does not set the V flag and so it cannot be used for signed comparisons.
+You must use the _sbc_ instruction instead.
 On the bright side, the cmp_16 macro that is part of the assist_16 folder of utilities sets _all_ of the required flags.

 ### The Negative Flag: